-The Corporate Governance/Nominating Committee aims to assure that we maintain the highest standards and best practices in all critical areas relating to the management of the company.
-This committee oversees the Board's annual review of Board performance and reviews and recommends corporate governance guidelines.
-It reviews our ESG framework and initiatives, and reviews policies and programs that relate to matters of corporate social responsibility.
+The Corporate Governance/Nominating Committee is responsible for a range of corporate governance responsibilities, including carrying out the Board's responsibilities with respect to director nomination and other Board processes and procedures (including conducting an annual review of Board performance) and developing and maintaining the Corporation's corporate governance policies.
+The committee is also responsible for reviewing our corporate responsibility framework and initiatives and periodically reviewing and assessing our policies and programs that relate to matters of corporate social responsibility.
 Additionally, this committee is responsible for succession planning for the Board of Directors, including identifying needed skills and backgrounds, developing a list of nominees to fill vacancies, and selecting nominees for directors.
 Finally, the committee oversees continuing education and ongoing training for Board members.